Fusion-Power-Plant-Framework/bluemira/README.md

    you discuss your work and results with one of the ``bluemira`` authors first so that we can check them.
 It is not necessary to list ``bluemira`` developers as co-authors.
-   If one or more of the ``bluemira`` team are involved in preparing results or functionality used in your work, then those members should appear as co-authors.
+   If one or more of the ``bluemira`` team are involved in preparing results or new functionality used in your work, then those members should be offered a co-authorship.

 3. If you use ``bluemira`` or any of its modules in your work, please help ensure that all the authors get the credit they deserve by citing the relevant ``bluemira``,